MicrosoftDocs/power-platform/power-virtual-agents/authoring-test-bot.md

 ---

 > [!NOTE]
-> Help us improve Power Virtual Agents by flagging issues with the **Flag an issue** command on the **Test bot** pane.
+> Help us improve Microsoft Copilot Studio by flagging issues with the **Flag an issue** command on the **Test bot** pane.
 This submits your conversation ID to Microsoft; the ID is a unique identifier that Microsoft uses to troubleshoot the issue of the conversation.
 Other information, such as is stored in the *DSAT.zip* file, is not sent when you flag an issue.
 All information collected remains anonymous and will be used to help improve bot quality.